gocd/docs.go.cd/content/advanced_usage/pipelines_as_code.md

 ### Pipeline export feature

 As of GoCD 19.1.0, you can export pipeline definitions to a format accepted by the config repository plugins (for instance, the YAML or JSON plugins).
-You can then check in these pipeline definitions to a source code repository and remove them from GoCD’s config.
+You can then check in these pipeline definitions to a source code repository and remove them from GoCD's config.

 ![Config repo yaml](../images/advanced_usage/pipeline-export.gif)